-Texas gunman had 'escaped mental hospital'
+Texas gunman 'escaped mental hospital'

 FBI investigators said on Tuesday they have been trying to unlock Kelley's mobile phone, to better understand what led him to carry out the mass shooting.

-Survivors have been describing how Kelley went pew to pew in the church shooting crying children at point blank range.

-According to the Houston Chronicle newspaper, the killer had five days earlier shown up at the First Baptist Church of Sutherland Springs with his children for an annual fall festival.
+According to the Houston Chronicle newspaper, the 26-year-old killer had shown up at the First Baptist Church of Sutherland Springs with his children for an annual fall festival five days before the shooting.

-A friend of 26-year-old Kelley's former mother-in-law Michelle Shields, who officials believe he was targeting on Sunday, said she was glad to see him at the event with her grandchildren.
+A friend of Kelley's former mother-in-law Michelle Shields, who officials believe he was targeting on Sunday, said she was glad to see him at last week's event with her grandchildren following past family troubles.

 "They thought, 'oh this is good.
-This is progress,'" said the woman, who is described as a longtime resident and family friend.
+This is progress,'" said the woman.

 Photos of the event on the church's Facebook page show children dressed in Halloween costumes and playing games.